sjavokhir/mobile-awesome/README.md

 * [SSJetPackComposeProgressButton](https://github.com/SimformSolutionsPvtLtd/SSJetPackComposeProgressButton) - SSJetPackComposeProgressButton is an elegant button with a different loading animations.
 * [SSJetpackComposeSwipeableView](https://github.com/SimformSolutionsPvtLtd/SSJetpackComposeSwipeableView) - SSJetpackComposeSwipeableView is a small library which provides support for the swipeable views.
 You can use this in your lazyColumns or can add a simple view which contains swipe to edit/delete functionality.
 * [compose-shimmer](https://github.com/ValeryPonomarenko/compose-shimmer) - Add a shimmer effect to the layout in Android Compose.
+* [Intro-showcase-view](https://github.com/canopas/Intro-showcase-view) - Highlight different features of the app using Jetpack Compose.

 ## Android samples